sanderslab/magellanmapper/README.md

 ### Basic install

 ```
-pip install -e .
+pip install -e . --extra-index-url https://pypi.fury.io/dd8/
 ```

 from within the `clrbrain` folder.
 You can use the virtual environment of your choice, such as Conda or Venv.
+The extr URL is for pre-built SimpleElastix binaries.

 Or to include all dependencies, which assumes that a Java SDK is installed:

 ```
-pip install -e .[all]
+pip install -e .[all] --extra-index-url https://pypi.fury.io/dd8/
 ```

 If you hava Anaconda/[Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed and prefer to use Conda packages: